-The Capital One QuicksilverOne Cash Rewards Credit Card, the Petal® 2 "Cash Back, No Fees" Visa® Credit Card, and the Deserve® EDU Mastercard for Students are among the best credit cards for average credit or fair credit.
+The Capital One QuicksilverOne Cash Rewards Credit Card and the Petal® 2 "Cash Back, No Fees" Visa® Credit Card are among the best credit cards for average credit or fair credit.

-- Comparison of the best credit cards for fair or average credit
+- Compare the best credit cards for fair or average credit

 - What is a fair credit score?